 - Our Favorite Travel Credit Cards

 - Fly for Less: 14 Tips for Finding Cheap Flights

 - Travel Budgeting Tips During A Trip

 Note: this guide contains affiliate links, which means that if you use the links provided and make a purchase, we get a small commission at no extra cost to you.
 We will only ever recommend products we truly love, actually use during our adventures, and think you can benefit from too!

 How we make money

 While some may assume we travel and have fun everyday, you can actually find us glued to our laptops about 80-100 hours per week.
 With our various jobs that we have, we typically work 15 hour days every Monday-Friday and then spend the weekends vlogging and photographing the destinations we are in, which is a mix of fun and work.

 While we absolutely love this life that we live, it definitely doesn’t come easily or without a ton of hard work.
 We have had many weeks where we felt extremely overwhelmed, stressed, and burnt out by everything we are juggling.

-We made good money by most people’s standards, but we lived in one of the most expensive cities in the US (Seattle), just finished paying for Adam to get his Master’s out of pocket, bought a new car a couple years ago, bought a Sprinter van, and were paying college loans, so we weren’t loaded by any means, but we were able to save a lot and fund our adventures.
+We made good money by most people’s standards, but we lived in one of the most expensive cities in the US (Seattle), just finished paying for Adam to get his Master’s out of pocket, bought a new car a couple years ago, bought a Sprinter van, and were paying student loans, so we weren’t loaded by any means, but we were able to save a lot and fund our adventures.

 Our jobs on the road